Tonio31/Kpler-technical-challenge/README.md

   - Validate that every coordinates in within a sea or ocean
   - Calculate the distance between 2 consecutive points for a given vessel and the time difference => reject if the speed of the vessel does not make sense

+These will apply to both the CSV import and the add Single position

+#### Slider to see the ships moving
+I wanted to submit this test before the end of the week but I would have loved to have a "play" button on the map that will filter the "path" by time

+This way we would have seen the vessel "move" on the map, it would have been cool.

 #### Unit test
 I did not do any unit test for lack of time but there should be